 It is currently not known if the injection is as good or as safe as surgery at correcting finger deformity and if the correction is maintained in the long term.
 We also do not know whether the complication rates are similar.
 This study will find out how best to treat Dupuytren’s Contracture and if collagenase injections are as good and as safe as surgery for treating this condition.

-The study aims to randomise 710 patients to receive an injection of Collagenase or surgery.
-Dupuytren’s contracture will be monitored before and after treatment.
+The study randomised a total of 673 patients to receive an injection of Collagenase or surgery.
+Recruitment has now ended, but we are continuing to monitor Dupuytren’s contracture after treatment.
 The primary outcome for the study will be Patient Evaluation Measure at 1 year post treatment to assess the impact of the correction on function.

 Written and visual guidance is available to explain why the research is being done, and what taking part will involve.
 If you are a current DISC participant please ask your local research team for a copy of the written information.
 The video is provided here for reference.

 The DISC study is also looking to find out if finger extension can be measured from photographs rather than from an assessment in clinic.

 Participants taking part in this sub-study will be asked to take photographs at the beginning (Baseline) and at 3 months, 6 months, 12 months and 24 months after receiving treatment, unless told otherwise by the local study team.

 Written and visual guidance on taking these images is available to participants.
 If you are a current DISC participant please ask your local research team for a copy of the written guidance.
 The video is provided here for reference.